gfmvs/PEGAS/docs/tutorial.md

 4. Now the only thing you need to do is specify where you want it to go: define your `mission`.
 5. When in kOS terminal, load those 4 variables (boot files or by simply running scripts).
 6. `RUN pegas.`

+\* - If you have Kerbal Alarm Clock installed, kOS will automatically add a new alarm when estimated launch time is over 6 minute away.

 If something is going wrong mid-flight, you can use the standard action group `ABORT` to make PEGAS relinquish all control and exit.